-Kyle Hannan - a veteran coach with over 20 years of collegiate coaching experience - was introduced as Mercer men’s lacrosse head coach by Director of Athletics Jim Cole on August 6, 2012.
+Kyle Hannan - a veteran coach with over 20 years of collegiate coaching experience - is in his fifth season as the Mercer men's lacrosse head coach, after being introduced as the second head coach in program history in August 2012.

 Since taking over the program that had just two wins in its first two years of existence, Hannan has engineered a remarkable turnaround with 11 victories in two seasons, highlighted by the team’s claim to a share of the 2014 Atlantic Sun Regular Season Championship.

-The 2014 season saw Hannan’s squad notch seven victories and go 4-1 against league opponents in its first season of conference affiliation.
+The 2014 season saw Hannan’s squad notch a program record seven victories and go 4-1 against league opponents in its first season of conference affiliation.
 The Bears were duly rewarded for their landmark season, as six players earned A-Sun All-Conference recognition while Hannan was named the league’s Coach of the Year.

 In his first season on the Mercer sidelines, Hannan’s leadership paid immediate dividends, as the Bears won their first game under his direction and continued to exceed expectations en route to four wins during the 2013 season.